 After class, I head over to the math building for probability and statistics.
 Now that is something I will never grow to like.
 Math and I do not get along.

 I am thrilled when class I finally over, but a little annoyed about all the homework we are going to be getting.
 Maybe I’ll team up with Lizzie for a study session.
-She is way better at math than me.
+She is way better at math than me, and that is saying something since math isn’t her favorite subject either.

 Afterwards, I head over to the art building.
 They were remodeling it last year (and technically still are) so all my art classes were in a different building.
-But this year, they have opened some of the classrooms up for art classes to be taught.
+This year however, they have opened some of the classrooms up for art classes to be taught.
 I of course, was not going to miss my chance.
-I can’t wait to check out the new building.
+I can’t wait to check out the newly designed building.

 I am a little disappointed when my professor spends most of the class period lecturing, but I am happy that he gives us at least fifteen minutes toward the end, to paint freely.
 He then says that he wants us to paint whatever comes to our minds, no matter how crazy it may seem.
 I have no idea what I am going to draw or what it will look like when I am done, but I am too happy to care.